EESSI/docs/docs/blog/posts/2025/11/eessi-k8.md

 - Provisioning of CVMFS filesystems is centralized and managed by Kubernetes itself.
   - Can be backed up by the cluster management features (e.g., self-healing, scaling).
-  - Can be updated easily by editing thee [configuration maps](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) used by the DaemonSet.
+  - Can be updated easily by editing the [configuration maps](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) used by the DaemonSet.
 - EESSI is mounted individually by every worker node, removing single points of failure and performance bottlenecks.

+## From theory to practice

+Having analysed the various options, we explored the implementation of the "best" option in real life.

-A demo on how to install the `cvmfs-csi` plugin already configured to mount EESSI and run examples from [eessi-demo](https://github.com/EESSI/eessi-demo) repository can be found in the [eessi-k8s](https://github.com/Crivella/eessi-k8s) github repository
+A demo on how to install the `cvmfs-csi` plugin already configured to mount EESSI and run examples from the [EESSI demos repository](https://github.com/EESSI/eessi-demo) repository can be found in the [eessi-k8s](https://github.com/Crivella/eessi-k8s) GitHub repository.

+Of course there are many optimisations and further feature explorations that could be done, something that we will look deeper into in the future.